Sync Metadata Between Photo Mechanic And Capture One

 I discuss this in more detail below.

-Capture One Options
+Capture One options

 Therefore, when you exclusively use Capture One for entering metadata and keywords, you do not have to think about where metadata is stored.